Roman Viktyuk: Biography

 Viktyuk was born in Lwów, Poland, now Lviv, Ukraine.

 In 1956 he graduated from the Russian Academy of Theatre Arts in Moscow.
-Among the teachers were Yuri Zavadsky and Anatoly Efros.
+Among his teachers were Yuri Zavadsky and Anatoly Efros.

 He worked in theaters in Lviv, Kalinin, Tallinn, Vilnius, Minsk, Kyiv, Odessa and Moscow.
 In the mid-1970s he began to stage performances in Moscow.
-In the mid-1980s on the stage of the Moscow City Council he has put on the play by Leonid Zorin, Royal Hunt.
+In the mid-1980s on the stage of the Moscow City Council Theatre he put on the play by Leonid Zorin, Royal Hunt.
 He gained great fame thanks to The Maids by Jean Genet, staged at the Satyricon in 1988.

-Since 1991, as artistic director and director, he established private theater (Roman Viktyuk Theater), which in 1996 became state theater.
+Since 1991, as artistic director and director, he established a private theater (Roman Viktyuk Theater), which in 1996 became state theater.
 He was the director of a number of dramas on Central Television (Players, 1978, The History of the Chevalier des Grieux and Manon Lescaut, 1980 and Girl, Where Do You Live?, 1982).

 He was also Professor of the Russian Academy of Theatre Arts (GITIS).